 Eating out is likely to be one of the main pleasures of your holiday in Rhodes.
 Head for one of the long-serving, classic Greek tavernas - excellent, inexpensive, traditional restaurants where you will be warmly welcomed.
 Try home-cooked local dishes such as lamb kleftiko, moussaka or stifado, made from recipes handed down over generations or snack on warm cheese or spinach pies or some sweet baklava dripping in honey.
 If you want more choice, anevening out in Lindos or Rhodes Town will deliver anything from five course gourmet dining in great style to bangers and mash, pizza or Rogan Josh.

 Wherever you are on the island, it is worth a day trip by car, bus or boat to Rhodes Town, a UNESCO World Heritage Site and one of Europe’s most impressive surviving walled towns.
-In the magnificently well-preserved old town, with its cobbled streets, arched doorways and courtyards, is a medieval citadel, built by the famous Knights of St John.
-Before Suleiman the Magnificent turfed them out in 1521, the Knights ruled Rhodes for more than two centuries,and left their mark in no uncertain terms.
-The so-called Street of the Knights is one of the best-preserved medieval monuments in the world.
+In the magnificent old town, with its cobbled streets, arched doorways and courtyards, is a medieval citadel, built by the famous Knights of St John.
+Before Suleiman the Magnificent turfed them out in 1521, the Knights ruled Rhodes for more than 2 centuries, and certainly left their mark.
+The Street of the Knights is one of the best preserved medieval monuments in the world.
 The most splendid Ottoman relic is the Mosque of Suleiman with its many domes and minarets.
-The vibrant new town of Rhodes is great for a night out with hundreds of bars, discos, nightclubs and tavernas.
-Also, don’t miss Mandraki Harbour with its marina full of luxury yachts from all over the world.
+Alternatively, the vibrant new town of Rhodes is great for a night out with hundreds of bars, discos, nightclubs and tavernas.

 There are many fine beaches on the island offering water sports, and some of the most spectacular diving in Greece happens here.
 The Blue Flag beach at Lardos, shelving gently into turquoise waters, is a brilliant spot for diving and snorkelling.
 On Lardos Beach beginners can learn catsailing, water-skiing, parasailing, paragliding, and windsurfing with qualified and experienced English-speaking instructors.
 Kiotari also has its own water sports centresand at Vlicha Beach you can choose from a number of water sports including banana boats and snorkelling.
 Lee Beach has a range of water sports on offer including kite-surfing, windsurfing and jet-skis as well as the usual pedalos.
 For serious windsurfing head south to Prassonissi, which is considered one of the best windsurfing spots in the Greek Islands.